mobijoker/Cyber/_pages/ru/contact-thanks.md

 guid: http://mycyberuniverse.com/?page_id=8874

 ---

 Your message has been successfully sent.

 I will contact you as soon as possible.

-You are very important to me, all information received will always remain confidential.
+But please do not think badly of me if I don't answer you.
+I receive a lot of emails and sometimes I do not have time to read and answer to all.

+Thank you!